rstudio/education.rstudio.com/content/blog/2020-07-09-cloud-update/index.markdown

 -  [**Cloud Free Plan**](https://rstudio.cloud/plans/free): RStudio Cloud is free to start and for occasional use.
 The free plan provides one shared space that can be used for collaboration and instruction, with up to 5 members.
 You may have up to 15 total projects in the shared space.

--   [**Cloud Instructor Plans**](https://rstudio.cloud/plans/instructor): If you are a qualified instructor (either teaching at an accredited institution that meets certain qualifications, or you are an [RStudio Certified Instructor](/trainers)), you can sign up for this plan starting at \\$15/month.
+-   [**Cloud Instructor Plans**](https://rstudio.cloud/plans/instructor): If you're a qualified instructor (either teaching at an accredited institution that meets certain qualifications, or you are an [RStudio Certified Instructor](/trainers)), you can sign up for this plan starting at \\$15/month.

 -   [**Custom Cloud Instructor Plan**](https://rstudio.cloud/plans/instructor): Alternatively, you can sign up for a fixed price per class for both instructors and students with no usage fees.
 With this plan, you will need to request a quote.
 Tell us how many students you will have, and for how long, and we can give you a custom quote for the entire cost.